chuck1/book_wood_oven/cast_dome.md

 What if you were to tightly wrap the rebar in plastic wrap?
 As you cure the oven, the plastic wrap will burn out.
-This leaves a small gap between the rebar and concrete, just enough space to allow the steel to expand without begin restricted by the concrete.
+This leaves a small gap between the rebar and concrete, just enough space to allow the steel to expand without being restricted by the concrete.
 There are a couple questions about this idea.

 First, will the rebar still work for lifting the concrete, since the adhesion between concrete and rebar is